gabPicard/Tensor-Library/README.md

 > Note: You can only extract tensors.
 For example, if you wanted to do the opposite as before, wich would be extracting the border of the matrix instead of the inside, it wouldn't be possible: you would end up with a tensor with an empty middle

 #### partial_filing
-> Note: this function does not currently works with another tensor as the filing.
-I am working on it

 The *partial_filing* function allows you to set elements inside a tensor using an integer or another tensor.
 You basically use it the same way as the *extract_tensor* function.
 You call it using the indexes and the filing.